-Is there any color more suited to 2020 than green?
-At at time where our happiness and health have seemed more important than ever, it's only right that we'd want to surround ourselves in shades that symbolise nature, growth and renewal.
+Is there anything more suited to 2022 than green kitchen ideas?
+At a time when our happiness and health have seemed more important than ever, it's only right that we'd want to surround ourselves in shades that symbolize nature, growth and renewal.

-This hasn't gone unnoticed by designers, who recognise the power of green and have introduced it to kitchen schemes in a variety of smart and sophisticated ways.
+This hasn't gone unnoticed by designers, who recognize the power of green and have introduced it into their kitchen ideas in a variety of smart and sophisticated ways.

 'Despite many regarding the kitchen as a "neutrals only" space, rich, bold colors marry unexpectedly well within a kitchen setting,' explains Helen Shaw, Benjamin Moore's UK Director.
 'The reason being that these spaces tend to be a busy and bustling heart to the home rather than a room for serenity.'

 'People are being braver and having more fun with color in the kitchen,' adds Richard Moore, Design Director at Martin Moore.

 'Previously our clients were choosing bold colors, such as electric blue and hot pink, for smaller accent pieces in the kitchen.
 However, today we are seeing an increase in the number of people opting for bright colors throughout the kitchen.'

 On of the most on-trend of kitchen color ideas, green is perfect for cabinetry, walls and accessories, and you can pick from muddy, moody shades for a traditional feel, and brighter greens for a livelier space.

 These are our favorite green kitchen ideas – use them to inspire your remodel.

 1. Brighten a dark green kitchen with marble

 When you opt for a darker shade you can really have fun playing with contrasts – and you can introduce this with dramatic kitchen countertop ideas.
 The deeper green you choose, the more dramatic the marble will look – and if it has a high level of veining then all the better, as it will add a fabulous decorative element to the space.